-- a) Upon reviewing and considering the final investigation report and any representations made by the Complainant and the Respondent or other person at its meeting with them, the Response Committee will: - 1.
-Consider any process issues raised concerning the investigation. - 2.
+a) Upon reviewing and considering the final investigation report and any representations made by the Complainant and the Respondent or other person at its meeting with them, the Response Committee will:

+- 1. Consider any process issues raised concerning the investigation. - 2.
 Decide whether the Respondent has engaged in any conduct contrary to this Policy.

-- 3. Decide what corrective or other action, if any, is appropriate to remedy the policy violation, to prevent future policy violations by the Respondent or others and to ensure the safety of all individuals. - b) The decisions and any associated consequences of the Response Committee and the reasons in support of it must be in writing and be delivered to the Complainant(s) and to the Respondent(s).
+3. Decide what corrective or other action, if any, is appropriate to remedy the policy violation, to prevent future policy violations by the Respondent or others and to ensure the safety of all individuals.

+b) The decisions and any associated consequences of the Response Committee and the reasons in support of it must be in writing and be delivered to the Complainant(s) and to the Respondent(s).
 Whenever appropriate the Complainant(s) will receive information in advance of the Respondent(s).
 Additionally, the Sexual Violence Prevention and Education Coordinator will be available to work with the Complainant to address plans for safety and wellness.
 The Complainant will be advised of the outcome of the investigation and any corrective action taken.
-In addition, it may be deemed necessary to share further information if withholding that information may impede a Complainant's or Respondent's ability to continue their studies in a safe environment. - c) Consequences or measures in response to sexual violence will depend on the circumstances, on the severity of the conduct, on any mitigating factors and on applicable collective agreements or other University policies.
+In addition, it may be deemed necessary to share further information if withholding that information may impede a Complainant's or Respondent's ability to continue their studies in a safe environment.

+c) Consequences, disciplinary and/or interim measures in response to sexual violence or sexual misconduct will depend on the circumstances, on the severity of the conduct, on any mitigating factors and on applicable collective agreements or other University policies.
 If a Respondent is found to have engaged in conduct contrary to this Policy, consideration will be given to imposing appropriate sanctions on the Respondent, to taking steps to prevent the reoccurrence of similar incidents in the future, to addressing the negative impact of the incident on the Complainant, and to ensuring or enhancing the safety of all individuals.
-The following list provides examples of consequences and measures and is not meant to be exhaustive nor necessarily representative of a progression of consequences or measures: - 1.
-A letter of apology; - 2.
-Attendance at educational sessions on the impact of sexual violence; - 3.
-No contact order; - 4.
+The following list provides examples of consequences and disciplinary measures and is not meant to be exhaustive nor necessarily representative of a progression of consequences or measures:

+1. A letter of apology;

+2. Attendance at educational sessions on the impact of sexual violence and/or sexual misconduct;

+- 3. No contact order; - 4.
 Writ of Trespass; - 5.
+Restricted or prohibited access to University campuses and/or services; - 6.
+For student employees discipline up to and including termination;

+7. For students' suspension or expulsion from the University, with or without ongoing restrictions or prohibitions on access to University property.

+8. For professional employees: Discipline up to and including termination, without entitlement to notice of termination or termination pay or any other compensation or restitution as a result of the disciplinary measure;

+9. For professional employees: Nipissing University shall not subsequently re-employ the individual in any capacity.

+10. For professional employees: Despite any provision of a collective agreement or employment contract, no arbitrator, arbitration board or other adjudicator shall substitute any other penalty for the discharge or disciplinary measure imposed by the institution.

-Restricted or prohibited access to University campuses and/or services; - For student employees discipline up to and including termination; - 7.
-For students' suspension or expulsion from the University, with or without ongoing restrictions or prohibitions on access to University property. - d) Any interim measures that were in place prior to and during the investigation, will be reviewed as part of the deliberations of the SVRC and communicated as part of the outcomes of the investigation. - 10.9.
-Following an investigation, The Sexual Violence Prevention and Education Coordinator and the Assistant Vice President, Students, will be available at the request of the
+d) Any interim measures that were in place prior to and during the investigation, will be reviewed as part of the deliberations of the SVRC and communicated as part of the outcomes of the investigation.

-Complainant and Respondent to receive concerns regarding the investigation process and provide ongoing support.
+10.9.
+Following an investigation, The Sexual Violence Prevention and Education Coordinator and the Assistant Vice President, Students, will be available at the request of the Complainant and Respondent to receive concerns regarding the investigation process and provide ongoing support.